Territorial disputes in the South China Sea: Chinese policies

 In July 2014, Professor Alan Dupont of the University of New South Wales was reported as saying that the Chinese government appeared to be directing its fishing fleet into disputed waters as a matter of policy.
 China has been accused of using its Maritime Militia and grey-zone tactics in conflicts with other countries.
 By deploying civilian instead of naval vessels, the PRC benefits from legal and diplomatic ambiguities and avoids military confrontations.

 In August 2019, General Secretary of the Chinese Communist Party Xi Jinping told Philippine President Rodrigo Duterte that China would not recognise or abide by the arbitration decision.
 China rejects the arbitration proceedings as illegitimate because China excluded itself from compulsory arbitration in its ratification of the 2006 United Nations Convention on the Laws of the Seas (UNCLOS).
 This stance by Beijing is in line with the July 2019 publishing of a Chinese White Paper, "China's National Defense in the New Era," which details China's armed strength and repeatedly mentions deployment in the South China Sea.

-In July 2025, the Chinese consulate in Auckland requested that the DocEdge Festival in New Zealand cancel the screening of Food Delivery: Fresh From the West Philippine Seas.
+In July 2025, the Chinese consulate in Auckland requested that the Doc Edge Festival in New Zealand cancel the screening of Food Delivery: Fresh From the West Philippine Seas, alleging that "the film is rife with disinformation and false propaganda, to serve as [a] political tool for the Philippines."
 The film documents the experiences of Philippine fishermen and the Philippine Coast Guard, highlighting tensions with the China Coast Guard.
 The formal request has been described as an attempt to censor the film.

-On 11 August 2025, a China Coast Guard vessel is damaged after colliding with a Chinese Navy ship while trying to expel the Philippine Coast Guard vessel BRP Suluan from Scarborough Shoal.
+In July 2026, China finished the first stage of construction at Antelope Reef, after work on dredging and reclaiming land began in December 2025.
+The project turned the reef into an artificial island nearly 6 km long, with a deep-water harbour and other facilities.